 - Fashion & Design x 1

 The students were due to graduate in December 2020.
 Due to Covid – 19 the course was halted in March 2020.
 On the 19th October 2020 these 6 students were allowed to return in order to complete their course.
 They had two terms remaining and had hoped to graduate in May 2021.
 Unfortunately, due to the lack of lessons during 2020, 5 students failed a number of exam papers, they have to be retaken for them to pass and complete their course.
 In May 2021 HvSMF paid the required £162 for them to complete their retake papers in December 2021.
 At present we are still awaiting their results.

 Our 6 supported students on the 2019 initiative.

 Again we returned to the Iganga Technical Institute (ITI).
 5 new students, supported by HvSMF, started their course in February 2020.
-This course was due to end December 2021, probably now it will finish in December 2022.
+This course was due to end December 2021, it will now finish in December 2022.
 The courses undertaken by 3 males and 2 females were: